pkcarlislellc/papershaper/README.md

 Mon Oct 7 2019
 Converted papershaper.py to Python 3 in anticipation of Python 2 reaching end of life/support by the Python developers.
 Retained Python 2 version for those who want it.
 Updated documentation regarding Python 2 versus Python 3.
 Added a note for Ubuntu users about lynx versus links.

 Thu Dec 31 2020
+Version 1.01
 Many changes to prepare for packaging in Debian:
 Updated and clarified the documentation.
 Updated the webcam listings.
-Added copyright and contact information compatible with Debian format and requirements.
+Added copyright, license and contact information compatible with Debian format and requirements.
 Replaced default images with images with a more clear usage license.
 Branched Python 2 code into its own legacy git repository.